Mainframe-Renewal-Project/sear-docs/authorizations.md

 {: .warning }

 > In general access to the profiles listed below should only be given out to security administrators or security automation users.
-Even read access to the API should be given out cautiously, being able to profile the RACF database is useful for bad actors.
+Even read access to the API should be given out cautiously, being able to "data mine" the RACF database is useful for bad actors.
 Profiles on this page should **always** have a UACC of `NONE`.

 ## Data extraction requests